Embodied psychotherapy in

 I also offer postural integration (PI).
 This is a creative, hands-on way of working with the breath, body and mind structured around a series of sessions.
 It can look a bit like a cross between massage and psychotherapy: hands-on bodywork combined with talking, processing and integrating the sensations, emotions, images and memories and movements that emerge in the present moment.

-With mutual consent elements of PI can be included in regular body psychotherapy sessions.
-Or if you are particularly interested in this form of work there is the option of working through the PI structure over 15-20 sessions of 1.5 hours in length.
+If we both decide it could be useful, elements of PI can be included in regular face-to-face body psychotherapy sessions.
+Or if you are particularly interested in this form of work there is the option to focus more deeply on this work - do get in touch if you'd like to discuss this.